Ghostkeeper/MetaProgrammingWorkshop/notes.md

 Function Decorators
 ----
 1. Show m0debugging.py.
-2. Use case: Print statements on many functions.
+2. Use case: Write print statements on all 3 functions.
 Repetitive!
-3. Write decorator:
+3. Write decorator at the top of m0debugging.py:
 ```
 def debugme(func):
   print("Generating the wrapped function.")